 An original receipt must be obtained from the merchant for each transaction posted to a purchasing card.
 The Colleague account number to be charged should be written on the receipt and all receipts maintained for a minimum of 3 years.
 Personnel in the Business Office will periodically conduct purchasing card audits to ensure cards are being used and administered appropriately.

-A purchasing card may be requested by completing a Cardholder Agreement Form and forwarded to April Wells in the Business Office.
+A purchasing card may be requested by completing a credit card request and forwarded to the Purchasing Office.